-The NEW Model of the Kantleak RV Water Service Panel
+Kantleak RV Water Service Panel (Revised Model #200RV)

-The new Kantleak’s construction and assembly is top notch.
-It’s constructed with all brass fittings on the back of the housing panel.
-It features teflon seals to prevent leaks while ensuring a lifetime of reliable service.
+All of the plastic fittings are replaced with brass fittings on the back of the housing panel.
+The panel also features teflon seals to prevent leaks while ensuring a lifetime of reliable service.

 Watch our short video clip for explanation how the new brass valve replacement works (clink link below):

 You’ll also notice in the photo below, the new version of the Anderson Brass Kantleak water service panel (right) comes with knob with 3-position settings instead of the original’s 4-position setting (left).

 Now, the knob positions are also clearly marked with easy-to-read lettering.
 Also, the new Kantleak valve knob rotates smoothly unlike the old original model.

 But a worthy bonus is the much-improved Kantleak model is an actual direct drop in replacement for the old valve.
 The revised model is the exact same size with same size fittings.

 So, there’s no need to alter or modify anything in your RV or components to install the new Kantleak water service panel.

 Now, let’s move onto the removal of our original water service panel and installation of the revised version of the Kantleak water service panel.

 Prepare your RV water system for replacement installation